ECB's de Guindos says BBVA spying case has no impact on bank's financial stability

-MADRID, Feb 6 (Reuters) - European Central Bank Vicepresident Luis de Guindos said on Thursday that a corporate spying case linked to Spain’s BBVA hasn’t had any impact on the bank’s financial stability.
+MADRID (Reuters) - European Central Bank Vicepresident Luis de Guindos said on Thursday that a corporate spying case linked to Spain’s BBVA (BBVA.MC) hasn’t had any impact on the bank’s financial stability.

 “There hasn’t been any impact in terms of financial stability or in terms of the business’s development,” De Guindos told Spanish radio station Cadena Ser, adding that the case is a thing of the past, without impacting the bank’s share price.